 42. What support is available to me to bring my spouse and dependents to Australia?

 The Australian Government provides no additional financial support for an awardee’s dependents (spouse and children under 18).
 Awardees also need to arrange Overseas Health Cover for their dependents.

 43. Who is regarded as a dependent under the Australia Awards?

-In Australia dependants are spouses/ partners and children under 18-years of age.
+In Australia, dependents are spouses/ partners and children under 18-years of age.
 Under Australian visa requirements parents, parents-in-law or siblings of a scholar are not dependents.
 They cannot accompany scholars to Australia.

 44. How can I find safe, secure accommodation?

-There is wide range of secure accommodation.
-You can arrange accommodation yourself or through the university.
+There is a wide range of secure accommodation.
+You can arrange accommodation for yourself or through the university.
 Talk with your Student Contact Officer (SCO).

 45. Are there religious restrictions in Australia?